DigitaleGesellschaft/jekyll-theme-conference/README.md

 ### Schedule / Program

-The schedule of the conference linking the talks with the rooms and indicating when each talk talks place and how long it goes, is set in the `_data/program.yml` file.
+The schedule of the conference linking the talks with the rooms and indicating when each talk takes place and how long it lasts, is set in the `_data/program.yml` file.
 It contains a list of days, whereby each day contains a list of rooms, whereby each room contains a list of talks.

 Each day consists of

 - a list of rooms (`rooms`) in which talks are taking place on that day
 - optionally, the day's `name`, e.g., the weekday
 - optionally, the short form of the day's name (`abbr`), and
-- optionally and only if no live indications are active, a `date` in the format `YYYY-MM-DD`.
+- a `date` in the format `YYYY-MM-DD` (required if live indications are enabled, optional otherwise)

 Each room consists of

-- the room's `name` (must correspond to one of the room identifier), and
+- the room's `name` (must correspond to one of the room identifiers), and
 - a list of talks (`talks`) which also can be empty `[]`.

 The order of the rooms in the list defines the order of the rooms as shown in the schedule on the program page.
 For the live-streaming or the room overview the order of the rooms is alphabetical but can be adapted via the [main configuration file](https://jekyllrb.com/docs/collections/#sort-by-front-matter-key).

 Each talk consists of

-- a `name` (must correspond to one of the talk identifier),
+- a `name` (must correspond to one of the talk identifiers),
-- a starting time `time_start` given as `H:M` ([`strftime`](http://www.strfti.me) formated) or `H:M +∆` whereby ∆ is the day offset in relation to the date given for the given day, and
+- a starting time `time_start` given as `H:M` ([`strftime`](http://www.strfti.me) formatted) or `H:M +∆` whereby ∆ is the day offset in relation to the date given for the given day, and
 - an end time `time_end`.

 The list of talks should (manually) be ordered by time, i.e., the first occurring talk should be listed first.